sup1p/wandermap-front/README.md

 - Used my planning scheme, planning every hour and day of what I need to do.
 - The map is the central interaction point, tightly integrated with a collapsible sidebar for trip history and management.
 - Client-side rendered modals are tailored to maintain UX continuity without page reloads.
-- Leaflet map events directly trigger modal logic and coordinate capture, simulating a native app experience.
+- Leaflet map events directly trigger modal logic and coordinate capture.

 ---